 The NAB Rewards card range

-NAB Rewards offers four cards:
+NAB Rewards now offers three cards:

-- NAB Rewards Platinum Card: a higher fee, higher points-earning card
+- NAB Rewards Platinum Card: a higher fee, higher points-earning card.

-- NAB Rewards Signature Card: the highest points-earning card in the line-up and
+- NAB Rewards Signature Card: the highest points-earning card in the line-up and.

-- NAB Rewards Business Signature Card: a business-focused card
+- NAB Rewards Business Signature Card: a business-focused card.

 We’ve got the details of the three consumer cards below, along with the latest sign-up offers and a link to our dedicated card guide.